PR-research-data-tools/RP-remodeling-szz-discussions/README.md

 ## Contents of the Replication Package
 ---
 ### `RQ1/Manual_Analysis.xlsx`:
-contains the result of manual analysis on why developer mention files in bug reports?
+It contains the result of a manual analysis of why developers mention files in bug reports.

 ### `RQ2-RQ3-RQ4/`:
 Supplement material for answering the RQ-RQ4 questions.

 #### `SZZ-evaluation`:
-We proide the setup Guide for Evaluation SZZ performance.
-Check its README.md for more details.
+We provide the setup Guide for the Evaluation of SZZ performance.
+Check its README.md under this folder for more details.
    - `SZZ-evaluation/Datasets/`: Datasets for various file parsing strategies and SZZ variants
    - `SZZ-evaluation/src/`: Source code for evaluation of SZZ performance
    - `SZZ-evaluation/test/`: Test cases to verify the evaluation setup
    - `SZZ-evaluation/out/`: Results of the evaluation for each version of SZZ.
+   - `SZZ-evaluation/full_data.csv`: RoTEB Dataset
+   - `SZZ-evaluation/preliminary_analysis.ipynb`: Preliminary analysis was done on the RoTEB dataset
+   - `SZZ-evaluation/Revision-analysis.ipynb`:  Advanced analysis was done on the RoTEB dataset for the

 #### `SZZ-new-variant`:
-We proide the setup Guide to run the new SZZ variant.
+We provide the setup guide for running the new SZZ variant.
 Check its README.md for more details.

 ## License